 Interaction SIP Station I and II, AudioCodes, and Genesys phones obtain firmware and configuration using HTTP instead of TFTP, allowing for a faster upgrade process.
 However, they still use the TFTP server when an error occurs during a firmware upgrade process (recovery mode).

-Configure the TFTP server

-All sites with Interaction SIP Station I and II, AudioCodes phones, and Genesys phones need to enable the TFTP server on the CIC serverthe TFTP server.
+Therefore, all sites with Interaction SIP Station I and II, AudioCodes, and Genesys phones need to enable the TFTP server on the CIC serverthe TFTP server.